I’m a working class kid.

 - 8 January 2008 – Moonlight wins the People’s Choice Award as Favorite New TV Drama, having received more than 10 million votes.
 Alex thanked the fans from Sydney, where he was still on holiday.

 - 20 February 2008 – Alex and Holly attended the W Magazine’s Hollywood Affair Pre-Oscar Party held at the Terrace Room in the Sunset Tower Hotel in West Hollywood.

-- 20 April 2008 – Alex and his co-star in Moonlight Jason Dohring, attends Comic Con in New York at the Jacob Javits Centre.
+- 20 April 2008 – Alex and his co-star in Moonlight, Jason Dohring, attend Comic-Con in New York at the Jacob Javits Centre.
 They were asked a lot of interesting questions by fans.

-- 22 April 2008 – Alex and Holly together with the full cast of Moonlight attended a press conference at the Paley in Beverly Hills.
-Holly reportedly commented that it sucks to date a vampire.
-It was maybe misunderstood by some but apparently she made her comment in good spirit.
+- 22 April 2008 – Alex and Holly, together with the full cast of Moonlight attended a press conference at the Paley in Beverly Hills.
+Holly reportedly joked and commented that it sucks to date a vampire.
+It was maybe misunderstood by some but apparently, she made her comment in good spirit.

-- 26 April 2008 – Alex and Holly attended the premiere of Speed Racer (co-produced by Joel Silver) at the Nokia Theatre in Los Angeles.
+- 26 April 2008 – Alex and Holly attend the premiere of Speed Racer (co-produced by Joel Silver) at the Nokia Theatre in Los Angeles.

-- 16 May 2008 – the last episode of Moonlight is broadcast and it is announced that the series is canceled.
-Alex was devastated and he and Holly went down to Mexico for few days for a rest after he received the news.
+- 16 May 2008 – the last episode of Moonlight is broadcast and it is announced that the series was canceled.
+Alex was devastated and he and Holly went down to Mexico for a few days to rest after he received the news.

-- 15 August 2008 – Alex signs a one year holding contract with CBS, in order for him to work on developing something new to star in.
+- 14 August 2008 – Alex signs a one-year holding contract with CBS, in order for him to work on developing something new to star in.